 As for travel pants, I’m not making any specific recommendations for winter, because thermals or leggings will make all the difference.
 You can wear relatively lightweight pants if you wear tights or thermals underneath.
 If the weather isn’t too cold you can always wear jeans, although in winter I prefer to wear either woolen pants or something lighter but layered.
 There is no cookie-cutter suggestion that everyone will like.

-WINTER TRAVEL ESSENTIALS: THE OTHER BITS AND PIECES
+WINTER TRAVEL ESSENTIALS: THE OTHER BITS AND PIECES FOR YOUR WINTER TRAVEL PACKING LIST

 - Bear in mind that cold weather travel is more expensive than warm weather travel.
 Not only is some of the clothing more expensive, but in some non-urban areas it might be harder to get the basic necessities so these will be more expensive.